ABOUT

 PRACTICE

-2025–2026: VOICE SKINS
+2026: VOICE SKINS

-"Voice Skins" is a short film set to premiere in 2026.
-In a cluttered Moscow apartment, four men attempt to resurrect the iconic voice of a deceased Soviet film translator, famous for dubbing Western movies in the 1980s.
-As their experiment spirals out of control, the voice begins to haunt them, triggering a darkly comic struggle over culture, memory, and identity.
-Inspired by Mary Shelley's Frankenstein and shaped by the logic of translation, the film blends sitcom structure with surrealism and psychological depth.
-Rooted in research on the underground culture of amateur film dubbing in the Soviet Union, Voice Skins explores what happens when the act of translation no longer stays invisible but instead takes over the story itself.
-The production is partly funded by the Swedish Research Council.
+Voice Skins is a short dark comedy set in a cramped Moscow apartment, where four translators attempt to resurrect the iconic voice of a deceased Soviet film dubber who once smuggled Hollywood into the USSR.
+As the experiment spirals out of control, the voice begins to haunt them, unleashing a “living translation” that seeps into their lives.
+Inspired by Frankenstein and rooted in research on underground Soviet dubbing culture, the film blends sitcom structure with absurdist humor and explores what happens when translation stops being invisible and takes over the story itself.

 2024–2025: EN ASK I EN ASK I EN ASK

 Seven suitcases unfold the multifaceted practice of Staffan Westerberg, each offering a glimpse into his work and world of thought.
 Since childhood, Westerberg has explored the tragedy and playfulness of existence—through miniature cardboard theatres, puppetry, cabaret, television, drawing, painting, and poetry.
 Everyday life transforms into stories and drama, using an umbrella, a sock, a bread shovel, or driftwood found on the beach.
 The exhibition is curated by Andjeas Ejiksson and produced by Kin, Museum for Contemporary Art in Kiruna.
-The exhibition has been presented at: Norrbottensteatern (2024), Råneå Konsthall, Gällivare Kulturmuseum (2024), Överkalix Konsthall (2024), Strindbergs Intima Teater (2025), and Silvermuseet in Arjeplog (2025).
+The exhibition has been presented at: Norrbottensteatern (2024), Råneå Konsthall, Gällivare Kulturmuseum (2024), Överkalix Konsthall (2024), Strindbergs Intima Teater (2025), and Silvermuseet in Arjeplog (2025) and Bodens konsthall (2025).

 2023–2024: THE ISOLATED BONE